 A risk-based approach based on organizational, regulatory and system profile information is used to determine the customized set of requirement statements that will apply to the organization undergoing assessment.
 In all, there are 845 requirement statements.
 In part, the process of identifying which requirements apply to the organization seeking certification helps determine the scope of HITRUST CSF engagement.

-The HITRUST CSF maturity model is used to score readiness assessments and validated assessments.
+The HITRUST CSF maturity model, which is an evolution of the PRISMA model, is used to score readiness assessments and validated assessments.
 Scoring is determined according to the five basic levels: policy, process/procedure, implemented, measured, and managed.

 This refers to the maturity level score for a particular HITRUST assessment control.